hhblaze/Tiesky.Image2D/README.md

 [LLM usage guide](_Docs/LLM/tiesky_image2D_skill.md) documents transformation parameters, resize semantics, ownership contracts, limits, and complete code examples for assistants working with this library.
-Implementation notes and extension invariants live in `_Docs/Implementation` and must be updated with architectural or algorithmic changes.
+Implementation notes and extension invariants live in `_Docs/Implementation` and will be updated with architectural or algorithmic changes.

+When you need more image transformations - write an issue.

 Build and test from the solution root: